marutypes/FoundryVTT-alkenstar-weather-control/README.md

 - **Integration with rollable tables** for Surge Time spell effects.
 - **Customizable settings** to let you hook up custom effects for each weather setting.

+I created it for an Outlaws of Alkenstar campaign I'll be playing in, but you could use it for any campaign that wants to use the Mana Wastes weather as a mechanic.

 ## Installation

 ### From the Foundry VTT Module Browser